-In August, 2013 the Alliance of Digital Humanities Organizations (ADHO) approved the formation of the GeoHumanities Special Interest Group, and our activities have been under way since.
-The group’s focus is on spatial, spatial-temporal and placial perspectives in the digital humanities.
-The successful proposal can be downloaded here.
+In August, 2013 the Alliance of Digital Humanities Organizations (ADHO) approved the formation of the GeoHumanities Special Interest Group, and our activities have been underway since.
+The group’s focus centers on geospatial and spatial-temporal perspectives in the digital humanities.
+The original proposal can be downloaded here.
 Now ten years in existence, we continue to further develop this website and explore new trends in the field of geohumanities, and to promote international and interdisciplinary collaboration.

 Patricia Murrieta-Flores (Lancaster University) – p(dot)a(dot)murrieta(hyphen)flores(at)lancaster(dot)ac(dot)uk

 Werner Stangl (CNRS-CREDA/EHESS Paris, France, and University of Graz, Austria) – werner(dot)stangl(at)gmail(dot)com